 Progress Report(s).
 The recipient must submit a progress report to HRSA on an annual basis.
-The Bureau of Health Workforce (BHW) will verify that approved and funded applicants' proposed objectives are accomplished during each year of the project.
+HRSA will verify that approved and funded applicants' proposed objectives are accomplished during each year of the project.

 The Progress Report has two parts.
+The first part demonstrates recipient progress on program-specific goals.
+Recipients will provide performance information on project objectives and accomplishments, project barriers and resolutions, and will identify any technical assistance needs.

-- I. The first part demonstrates recipient progress on program-specific goals.
-Recipients will provide performance information on project objectives and accomplishments, project barriers and resolutions, and identify any technical assistance needs. - II.
-The second part collects information providing a comprehensive overview of recipient progress in meeting the approved and funded objectives of the project, as well as plans for continuation of the project in the coming budget period.
+The second part collects information providing a comprehensive overview of recipient overall progress in meeting the approved and funded objectives of the project, as well as plans for continuation of the project in the coming budget period.
 The recipient should also plan to report on dissemination activities in the annual progress report.